Case Study: Internal Wind Turbine Blade Inspection Using Nexxis Crawler & Elios 3

 Nexxis Pipe Crawler (Modified for Blade Access)

-Equipped with dual side-mounted GoPro 360s and forward-facing 64MP camera
+- Dual side-mounted GoPro 360s + forward-facing 64MP camera.

-High-output Cree LED lighting system
+- High-output Cree LED lighting system.

-Remote operation from outside the blade structure
+- Remote operation from outside the blade structure.

-Elios 3 GE Drone (Flyability)
+Elios 3 Drone (Flyability)

-Real-time SLAM LiDAR mapping
+- Real-time SLAM LiDAR mapping.

-Collision-tolerant carbon cage design for narrow access
+- Collision-tolerant carbon cage design.

 Key Achievements